This page gives a summary of the relevant legislation concerning how ONS accesses and uses data

 Legislation governing access to data

 The Statistics and Registration Service Act 2007 allows ONS to obtain information relating to births and deaths and NHS registration and some HM Revenue and Customs (HMRC) information.
-It also provides a power to create new data sharing gateways, Information Sharing Orders, through secondary legislation.

 The Census Act 1920 makes provision for the taking of a Census and obtaining statistical information in relation to the population of Great Britain.